jmgimeno/okasaki-clojure/README.md

                 :else   true))

-As _factory constructors_ are defined as records, we can use ->Node, :left, :root, :right on the actions.
+As _factory constructors_ are defined as records, we can use ->Node, :node-left, :node-root, :node-right on the actions.

 ## caseof